Saric-Group/lammps_pair_cosine_squared/README.md

-# pair_style cosine/squared - A LAMMPS pair style with extended (cosine-squared) reach
+# pair_style cosine/squared - A LAMMPS pair style with extended reach

 This project contains an implementation of a LAMMPS _pair\_style_ that has a cosine-squared attractive part with adaptable width.
 Optionally it can also have a repulsive part equal to that of a Lennard-Jones potential (also known as the Weeks-Chandler-Andersen potential, but without the shift).